Smrtnyk/Firetable/README.md

 [![Lines of Code](https://sonarcloud.io/api/project_badges/measure?project=Smrtnyk_Firetable&metric=ncloc)](https://sonarcloud.io/summary/new_code?id=Smrtnyk_Firetable)

 Event management system built as a mono-repo using [pnpm](https://pnpm.io/).
 Functions as a Progressive Web App (PWA) for desktop-like experience.
+Features a powerful custom floor plan editor that allows creating and managing dynamic floor layouts for each property, with the ability to customize plans per event and modify them in real-time.

 ## Demo
 Available at: [https://firetable-eu.web.app](https://firetable-eu.web.app)